The goal of this project is to learn XPath and XSLT to query XML data.

 The following web pages provide some tutorials.
 Use them as a reference only.

-Use the form below to submit your files: xpath.java, recipe.xsl, xslt.java, and the HTML output of your xslt.java program.Last modified: 10/30/2014 by Leonidas Fegaras
+Use the form below to submit your files: xpath.java, search.xsl, xslt.java, and a sample of your HTML output of your xslt.java program.Last modified: 04/07/2015 by Leonidas Fegaras